AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/add-assets.md

 >[!NOTE]
 >
->Informationen zum Hochladen verschachtelter Ordnerhierarchien finden Sie unter [Massen-Upload-Assets](#bulk-upload).
+>Informationen zum Hochladen verschachtelter Ordnerhierarchien finden Sie unter [Massen-Upload von Assets](#bulk-upload).

 <!-- #ENGCHECK I'm assuming this is no longer relevant....
 If yes, this should be removed#